Nahanni National Park Reserve: History

-In 1946 Calgary geologist and mining expert Frank M. W. Henderson returned from the valley reporting his partner Jack Patterson had disappeared.
+In 1946 Calgary geologist and mining expert Frank M. W. Henderson returned from the valley reporting his partner John Patterson had disappeared.
 Henderson and Patterson had agreed to meet at a point near Virginia Falls.
 The first to arrive would leave a message on a large tree which both knew from previous trips.
-Henderson arrived first and left his message before traveling into the valley.
+Henderson arrived first and left his message before travelling into the valley.
 He returned several weeks later only to find there was still no message left by Patterson.
-Henderson and his party camped there a few days, but one night were awoken by a group of First Nations people who warned of white figures moving along the valley.
+Henderson and his party of Indigenous packers camped there a few days, but one night he was awoken by a member of his party who warned of "white figures" moving along the valley.
+Despite Henderson's argument that it was simply a reflection of the Aurora Borealis, he was unable to convince his companions, who left soon after the incident, to stay with him.

 In 1947 author Pierre Berton was sent by The Vancouver Sun to cover the north.
 He, along with pilot Russ Baker, flew up the Headless Valley.
 Writing on his journey for Macleans Berton remarked, "Frank Henderson himself, a man who perhaps has good reason not to want too many people rushing into the valley, was quoted as saying, on his return from the area last fall, 'There is absolutely no denying the sinister atmosphere of that whole valley.
-The weird, continual wailing of the wind is something I won’t, soon forget.'"
+The weird, continual wailing of the wind is something I won't soon forget.'"

 In 1964, explorer parachutist Jean Poirel from Montreal jumped at its source 500 km north of Yellowknife, followed by his teammate Bertrand Bordet.
 Jean Poirel imagined the idea of going down the river with inflatable dinghies.
 During the following four consecutive expeditions in the valley Jean Poirel discovered more than 250 caverns.
-The most important contained 116 Dall sheep’s skeletons (carbon-14 dated to 2500 years BC); Jean Poirel named it "Valerie Cavern" after his daughter.
+The most important contained 116 Dall sheep's skeletons (carbon-14 dated to 2500 years BC); Jean Poirel named it "Valerie Cavern" after his daughter.
 He took topographic notes and drew detailed maps, paving the way for the park's creation.
-During his last expedition in 1972, he escorted Pierre Trudeau, who came in person to evaluate this superb and fascinating region.
+During his last expedition in 1972, he escorted Pierre Trudeau, who came to evaluate the region.